izzoa/zim2epub/README.md

 2. Make sure you have the C++ libzim library installed
 3. Check that your ZIM file is valid and not corrupted
 4. For image issues, try using the `--no-images` flag
+5. For problematic ZIM files, try using the `--full-crawl` flag

 ## Requirements